johnvimalrajtb/sudoku/README.md

 * [Algorithm](#algorithm)
 * [Setup](#setup)

-This assignment.py is python program to solve the given suduko Problem
+This assignment.py is python program to solve the given sudako Problem

 The given problem or sudako board is hardcorded as input M*N multidimentional array.